tyler-kikuyama/template/essays/SmartQuestions.md

 ![Example of a not smart question and it's responses](/images/NotSmartQuestion.png)

 I was also able to find an example of a question that is asked in a not smart way.
 The person is asking about "_y" and the only other piece of context that is provided is getWorldRotation()._y .
+This is definitely not enough information for others to use so that they can give a sufficient answer.
+Maybe a good idea would be for the asker to include a description of the program that this "getWorldRotation()._y" is being used in and maybe give some examples on tests that he has runned on the program or solutions that he has already tried.

+Some people tried to respond to his question but they were not able to provide a solution and asked the person to provide additional information.